 All offer multi-gadget discounts. i-Digital offers a 10% discount if you insure 2 items and a 40% discount if you insure 3 items.
 Protect Your Bubble and Endsleigh both offer a 10% discount for 2 items and 15% for 3 or more.

 So if you’re not too worried about being robbed, but are the type to drop your new phone down the toilet (we’ve all been there), gadget insurance might be a good choice.
-But, as you can see from the comparison, it’s not necessarily always the cheaper option.

 We have a group that negotiates a better deal for student gadget insurance.